harvestChurchAdmin/volunteer-event-management/README.md

 - `ORG_DISPLAY_NAME`, `ORG_COPYRIGHT_HOLDER` – used in emails and footer
 - `BRAND_LOGO_URL`, `BRAND_FAVICON_URL`, `BRAND_HOME_PATH`, optional colors `BRAND_COLOR`, `BRAND_COLOR_STRONG`, `ACCENT_COLOR`

-## Potluck specifics
+## Food prep specifics

+This UI is labeled “Food Prep” even though the underlying `signup_mode` value remains `potluck`.

 - Items use a “Select” button and always require a “Dish name” entry for every reservation.
-- “Others bringing” shows dish names plus first name + last initial of the contributor; the list truncates to keep cards compact and shows “+N more” when needed.
+- “Others signed up” shows dish names plus first name + last initial of the contributor; the list truncates to keep cards compact and shows “+N more” when needed.
-- Cards keep a fixed left column for the item name and an aligned right column for “Others bringing”.
+- Cards keep a fixed left column for the item name and an aligned right column for the “Others signed up” list.
 - Dish names are normalized on save (trimming whitespace and stripping accidental leading commas), so items like `, Lasagna` are stored and displayed as `Lasagna`.

 ## Contributing / GitHub